tcotten-scrypted/persistent-stochastic-ablation-resmlp/TOOLS.md

 ### `analyze_dataset.py`

-Analyze MNIST dataset using the exact same methodology as PSA SimpleMLP training.
+Analyze MNIST dataset using the exact same methodology as PSA ResMLP training.

 **Purpose**: Provides comprehensive statistics about MNIST class distribution and ZeroR baselines using the identical data loading and splitting methodology as the training code, ensuring consistency between analysis and experimental results.